 “In assisted reproductive technology, achieving a hatched blastocyst on day 5 is a positive sign of embryo quality and viability.
 The ability of an embryo to hatch and reach this stage is closely linked to its potential for successful implantation and subsequent development into a healthy pregnancy, explains Dr Nisarg Patel, one of the best IVF doctor in India.

-At Nisha IVF, widely recognized as one of the best IVF centre in Ahmedabad, Dr Nisarg Patel offers comprehensive fertility solutions to couples struggling with infertility
+At Nisha IVF, widely recognized as one of the best IVF centre in Ahmedabad, Dr Nisarg Patel offers comprehensive fertility solutions to couples struggling with infertility.

 In this blog, we will explore the significance of the hatched blastocyst on day 5 in the success of an IVF cycle.